Barbour (company): Products

+Barbour is best known for its lines of jackets, in particular the Beaufort Jacket introduced in 1983 that quickly became a favourite among British royals and aristocrats, as well as the general public.
+Widely imitated since its launch, its waxed olive exterior and oversized corduroy collar are now associated with British country life worldwide.

 In addition to its waxed and quilted jackets, J. Barbour & Sons Ltd is famous for sweaters, moleskin clothing, corduroy clothing, and tattersall shirts.
 Barbour entered the "waterproof-breathable" market with its own type of waterproof liners, Cordura external fabric, and polar fleece sweaters.
 Some Barbour products contain outdoor-orientated features such as snug-fitting collars, "storm cuffs", waterproof pockets with drainage holes, and wide "game" pockets.

 In recent years, the company modernized its collections to appeal to a younger clientele while maintaining credibility with the traditional countryside customer.
 Many of the more fashionable ranges are influenced by the "Barbour International" motorcycling ranges.
 Taking inspiration from the company's 1936 waxed cotton motorcycling suit and the 1951 "Original Green" motorcycling jacket, modern collections are fashionable interpretations of the companies heritage in bikes.
 While the traditional waxed cotton jackets are still manufactured in Simonside, South Shields, some of the other products are manufactured outside the United Kingdom.
+Nonetheless, Barbour's motorcyclist attire became overshadowed by its much more popular hunting attire, including its waxed as well as quilted jackets, and today Belstaff has supplanted the brand's place among motorcycle enthusiasts.

 Despite traditional connotations with rural life, Barbour jackets saw increased popularity as an urban fashion item in the 2010s decade.
-In 2010s Barbour collaborated with several urban fashion brands including Wood Wood, Ally Capellino and White Mountaineering.
+In the 2010s Barbour collaborated with several urban fashion brands including Wood Wood, Ally Capellino and White Mountaineering.

 Services

 Wear-and-tear on Barbour garments can be addressed by Barbour's repair service, which patches and reinforces jackets.
-J. Barbour and Sons Ltd repairs and rewaxes over 25,000 jackets annually at the Simonside, South Shields and other facilities.
+Barbour repairs and rewaxes over 60,000 jackets annually at their factory in Simonside, South Shields and at other facilities.
+Ahead of current sustainability trends, Barbour have been re-waxing clothing for over 100 years, increasing the garments longevity.

-Aside from offering merchandise within Barbour retail stores, Barbour wholesales all of its collections to many upscale shops worldwide.
+Aside from offering merchandise within Barbour retail stores and via the Barbour website, Barbour wholesales all of its collections to many upscale shops worldwide.

 In popular culture

+Most of the British royal family – including King Charles, Prince William, Princess Kate, and the late Queen Elizabeth and Prince Philip, Duke of Edinburgh, and Princess Diana – have been routinely photographed in Barbour hunting attire for decades, with new photos of Barbour-attired royals published globally on a regular basis.
 Barbour's waxed jackets and coats have appeared in 2012's Skyfall, in which James Bond, played by Daniel Craig wears a modified Barbour jacket.
 Barbour has a long-standing line of clothing inspired by actor and avid motorcycle racer Steve McQueen, who exclusively wore Barbour during races.